 Throwing an awards party to recognize outstanding volunteers and staff is a fun way to raise money, build community, and recognize the people who work hard to keep your church going.
 This version of a small church fundraiser is a fantastic way to thank important members and have a fun party at the same time.

 So many people offer their time and talents to a church and its ministries, even if they’re not paid staff.
 The people who are paid staff often go above and beyond their job roles to keep the church running.
-Putting on an awards program that recognizes the hard work those people offer does two things: it’s a way to raise some money while thanking the people who support you.
+Putting on an awards program that recognizes the hard work those people offer is a way to raise some money while thanking the people who support you.

 Go all out!
 Have some serious awards – like most valuable volunteer or most loyal program head – and some sillier ones like goofiest VBS volunteer or youth group class clown.
 You can make it as formal or informal as you want!
 Go for a gala feel, complete with a “red carpet” and photos, or throw a more low-key event.

-While members can be encouraged to buy tickets to the event (which is where the fundraising aspect of this comes into play), be careful not to ask them to make large donations at the event itself.
+You can still ask your members to get dressed up for a formal event, or even ask them to dress in silly costumes for a smaller event (with a prize for the most creative costume at the end).
+This helps add excitement to your event and makes it more fun for the whole family!Members can be encouraged to buy tickets to the event (which is where the fundraising aspect of this comes into play) but be careful not to ask them to make large donations at the event itself.
 Thanking volunteers and immediately asking them to donate to you can make your appreciation seem less sincere!

 Church-Wide Rummage Sales